Unbounded rough drivers: The theory of rough transport equations

-\begin{Dem} In the proof of the renormalisation Lemma~\ref{Lemmarenormalisation} we can use directly the general a priori estimate stated in Theorem~\ref{ThmGeneralRegularityGain} applied to $\Gamma_{\bfA}$ with $F=\widetilde \mcE^\nabla_3$ and $E= \mcF^\nabla_0$ -- note the choice of function space for $F$.
-Here $\widetilde \mcE^\nabla_n$ are spaces of test functions, with norms modelled on $\LL^\infty$ like $\mcE^\nabla_n$ but with a small change given by an additional averaging over the auxiliary variable $\tau$ and a weight:
+\begin{proof} In the proof of the renormalisation Lemma~\ref{Lemmarenormalisation} we can use directly the general a priori estimate stated in Theorem~\ref{ThmGeneralRegularityGain} applied to $\Gamma_{\bfA}$ with $F=\widetilde \mcE^\nabla_3$ and $E= \mcF^\nabla_0$ -- note the choice of function space for $F$.
+Here $\widetilde \mcE^\nabla_n$ are spaces of test functions, with norms modelled on $\LL^\infty$ like $\mcE^\nabla_n$ and support contained in the set $\{(x,y): |x-y|\le 1\}$ but with a small change given by an additional averaging over the auxiliary variable $\tau$ and a weight:

 the reason of which will be clear below.
 In this case we can show that

 while

 Indeed apart from many contributions which can be estimated as in the $\LL^2$ or as in the previous theorem, a difficult term come form the estimation of norms like $|\Gamma_{V,\varepsilon}^\ast \Gamma_{V,\varepsilon}^\ast \Gamma_{V,\varepsilon}^\ast |_{\textrm{L}(\textrm{F},\textrm{E})}$ of which the most singular contribution is given by $|\Gamma_{V,\varepsilon} \Gamma_{V,\varepsilon} \Gamma_{V,\varepsilon} |_{\textrm{L}(\textrm{F},\textrm{E})}$.
 In this norm the contribution that requires more regularity to $V$ is due to the first two vector fields $\Gamma_{V,\varepsilon}$ acting simultaneously on the third one giving terms of the form $\varepsilon^{-1}|v_\varepsilon^+ v_\varepsilon^+ (\nabla^2 v)^-_\varepsilon \nabla^- |_{\textrm{L}(\textrm{F},\textrm{E})}$ and easier ones.
 Now expanding $(\nabla^2 v_\varepsilon)^-(x,y)= \varepsilon \int_0^1 d\tau (\nabla^3v)(x+\varepsilon \tau(y-x)) (y-x)$ we get